- Shop Now

 If your delivery or pickup location is many days before you will be preparing your turkey, please make sure you have a very cold location to keep it.
-At the farm we hold turkeys at one degree above freezing for longevity, and if held in the refrigerator you need to ensure a proper cold setting.
+At the farm we hold turkeys at one degree below freezing for longevity (referred to as a deep chill).
+Once they get to your home if they are held in the refrigerator you need to ensure a proper cold setting.
 If you don’t have space to keep your bird refrigerated, you can place your bird in the freezer for a day or two to hold and then thaw in the refrigerator.
 Alternatively, many people without storage to hold their turkey prefer picking it up on our farm in Rutland on the Wednesday just before the holiday.

 Many folks like to brine their pasture raised turkeys to increase moisture retention and add even more flavor.
 Make sure you have a vessel that can hold your turkey to brine and plenty of ice on hand to keep the water freezing cold.

 Our processors work hard to include giblets with each bird, when possible.
 Although there are exceptions, the majority of our birds will have "the big four": neck, heart, liver, and gizzard.
 It's likely the neck will be found in the main cavity while the other organs will be in a bag in the neck cavity.

 Cooking Your Turkey: